Oneida Nation of Wisconsin: Reservation era

-By a treaty in 1838, the Oneida accepted a reservation, and chief Patrick James Brault negotiated to ensure that the land was to be held communally by the tribe.
-Oneida activists from Wisconsin and New York such as Laura Cornelius Kellogg (1880-1947) would make continual efforts to uphold Indian land claims.
+Oneida activists from Wisconsin and New York such as Laura Cornelius Kellogg (1880–1947) would make continual efforts to uphold Indian land claims.

 20th century

 Great Depression

 During the Great Depression, the Works Progress Administration organized the Federal Writers' Project, which produced state guides and also helped preserve much of Oneida culture.
 Its Oneida Language and Folklore Project gathered hundreds of stories and material about their culture.